mewspring/sdl/README.md

 win
 ===

-This package provides the core functionality required for window creation, drawing and event handling.
+Package win provides the core functionality required for window creation, drawing and event handling.
 The window events are defined in a dedicated package located at:
 	github.com/mewmew/we